oksanagit/deployIOC/README.md

-# What scrip does and supports
+# What script does and supports
 This Ansible utility automaticaly deploys/creates instances of IOCs in {root_ioc_dir} folder.
 To change the deployment folder, one needs to redefine {root_ioc_dir}
 Corrrect user:group should be defined in group_vars/all.yml This settings delploy all areaDetector iocs in  /epics/iocs as softioc:controls user